Zoetis: Acquisitions

 In November 2015, the company announced it would acquire a developer of aquaculture treatments and diseases, Pharmaq, for $765 million.
 In 2017, Zoetis acquired Ireland-based Nexvet, a company with a biologics focused technology and product candidate pipeline.
+In the same year, the company also acquired KL Automation, a robotics company.

 In May 2018, the company announced its intention to acquire Abaxis for $1.9 billion in cash.

 In August 2021, Zoetis announced it would buy Jurox, increasing the business' presence in New Zealand, the US, Canada and the UK.

-In June 2022, Zoetis acquired Basepaws, a privately held genetics company, to strengthen its portfolio of precision animal health solutions.
+In June 2022, Zoetis acquired Basepaws, a privately held genetics company.

+In September 2023, Zoetis acquired Petmedix, a privately held Cambridge, UK-based company, to bring the benefits of species-specific antibody therapies to pet owners.

 Products

-Twenty-eight sites in 11 countries make up Zoetis manufacturing network, each facility designed to meet chemical and infectious agent safety regulatory requirements.
+Twenty-eight sites in 11 countries make up Zoetis' manufacturing network, each facility designed to meet chemical and infectious agent safety regulatory requirements.
 Many R&D operations are co-located with manufacturing sites, a collaboration that allows bringing new products to market faster.
 Zoetis builds on six-decade Pfizer history and aims for high-tech innovative manufacturing technologies.